How To Overcome Trauma

 Yeah.

-But the other thing that you said that I thought was really important was that nobody would be able to tell.
+But the other thing that you said that I thought was essential was that nobody would be able to tell.
 Right?
 It.
-When we talk about these defensive states, we talk about them as if they’re this one dimensional, very cartoony version, like someone who’s ready to fight and box like, that’s not necessarily reality.
-The reality is that people exist I mean less, in some sort of a gradient.
-So like, you may be more safe and social one day, but there might be 40% of you, that’s in this like flight mode.
+When we talk about these defensive states, we talk about them as if they’re this one-dimensional, very cartoony version, like someone who’s ready to fight and box, but that’s not necessarily reality.
+The reality is that people exist, I mean less, in some gradient.
+So, you may be safer and more social one day, but 40% of you might be in this flight mode.
 And you might feel that as like a little bit of anxiety.

 Bill 41:08

 Yeah, I understand.
-With regards to what you said about movement that reminded me of something that I’ve seen previously in animals in the wild with an animal who’s being chased down by the lion, the Gazzelle for example, being chased down by lion gets away from the lion.
-And from time to time you see, in the documentaries, you know, that I watch on TV about animals, that Gazelle will do these really intense shake, at the end of the chase.
-So is that the type of movement, is that type of movement, creating that release from this trauma that it may have experienced, and is the movement that you’re talking about helping to mimic this type of release, or are you aware of that
+What you said about movement reminded me of something I’ve seen previously in animals in the wild, with an animal being chased down by a lion.
+The Gazelle, for example, being chased down by the lion, gets away from the lion.
+And from time to time, you see, in the documentaries, you know, that I watch on T.V. about animals, that Gazelle will do these intense shakes at the end of the chase.
+So is that the type of movement that creates that release from this Trauma that it may have experienced, and is the movement that you’re talking about helping to mimic this type of release, or are you aware of that?

-the way is the way it’s supposed to happen and we are animals, they were man, just like the gazelle, the way it’s supposed to happen is that if we’re in a situation where we have to run away that we get sympathetically active, the point of the sympathetic activation is to have it is to release the activation and a burst of running.
-And then when we get to safety, we you know, our we come back to baseline.
-So that that’s why we it’s sympathetic activation, being flight and fight is not supposed to be chronic is supposed to be short term.
+The way is how it’s supposed to happen, and we are animals; they were men, just like the Gazelle.
+The way it’s supposed to happen is that if we’re in a situation where we have to run away, we are sympathetically active; the point of the sympathetic activation is to release the activation and a burst of running.
+And then when we get to safety, we, you know, our we come back to baseline.
+So that’s why it’s sympathetic activation, being flight and fighting is not supposed to be chronic; it is supposed to be short term.

-But what happens with people who are abused, or grow up in homes where they’re, you know, abused, that they become chronically in these states of flight and fight, and that’s not what they’re for.
-So it that causes all these sort of health issues down the line, or potentially could as well as relationship issues and all kinds of stuff.
-So these activations are supposed to be short term, even when you go into pull shut down and you collapse.
-That’s supposed to be short term, when things are safe, you pop up out of it.
-And that’s where you see the more of the shaking, there is a Polar Bear video online that Peter Levine has, where the polar bear is running away from a helicopter chasing it,
+But what happens with people who are abused, or grow up in homes where they’re, you know, used, that they become chronically in these states of flight and fight, and that’s not what they’re for.
+So it causes all these sorts of health issues down the line, or potentially could, as well as relationship issues.
+So these A.C. invitations are supposed to be short-term, even when you go into pull shut down and collapse.
+That’s supposed to be short-term; when things are safe, you pop out of it.
+And that’s where you see more of the shaking; there is a Polar Bear video online that Peter Levine has, where the polar bear is running away from a helicopter chasing it,

 Bill 43:08